newAM/w5500-rs/examples/rp2040/README.md

 enumerating: it looked dead, with no diagnostic at all.
 If you extend this binary, keep a `Timer` await in any loop that issues many transfers.

+One caveat on reading its output: `measured` is **end-to-end throughput, not the SCK rate**.
+It divides the bytes moved by the duration of the whole call, so per-transfer DMA setup and chip-select framing are amortised into the figure and it always reads below the true clock — on this hardware roughly 75-85% of it.
+That is fine for what the binary is for: comparing candidate rates and finding the ceiling.
+Do not quote it as the bus frequency.
+Two requested rates that measure within a percent of each other are the same rate, which is how a request the divider cannot reach reveals itself.

 Every SPI operation in `spiclock` is wrapped in a timeout.
 A clock the board cannot sustain does not return an error: the transfer simply stalls, the DMA future never completes, and the executor stops polling — which starves the USB